 In 2013 the MRC Epidemiology established the Green Impact Group (GIG).
 This is a multidisciplinary team comprising individuals from both the Research Programmes and specialist Research Operations Teams.
 The group meet regularly to review the Unit’s environmental actions.

-They have participated in the Green Impact Award since 2013 and have achieved Bronze, Silver and Gold awards for the Unit as a whole and for the Unit laboratory.
+They have participated in the Green Impact Award since 2013 and have achieved Bronze, Silver, Gold and Platinum awards for the Unit as a whole and for the Unit laboratory.

 In 2017 GIG achieved the new Excellence Award where the focus was on two strands: